VueGWT/vue-gwt/docs-source/book/introduction/README.md

 The `@Prop` annotation tells Vue GWT that our `todo` property will be passed from a parent component.

-Be careful, you still need to use the `@JsProperty` to tell Vue GWT to not rename this property.
+Be careful, you still need to use the `@JsProperty` alongside it.

 ***TodoComponent.html***